Temiskaming Shores: History

-The Ottawa River, which drains into and out of Lake Timiskaming, has been a well-travelled route from the earliest times, and served as the initial point of access to the Temiskaming area.
-Native peoples travelled this route since the earliest times.
+The Ottawa River, which drains into and out of Lake Timiskaming, has been a well-travelled route from the earliest times, including by Native peoples.
+It also served as the initial point of access to the Temiskaming area.
 Fort Temiscamingue was established in 1695 by French explorers.
 In 1794 George Gladman of the Hudson's Bay Company established Abitibi House on Lake Abitibi, to the north.
 In 1886, Alexander H. Telfer led a survey trip up Lake Timiskaming and gave a report to the Temiskaming Settlers' Association.
 By this time, the Quebec side of Lake Timiskaming was also being settled, and steamboats, the primary mode of transportation in the area, were ferrying new settlers into the area.

 Before more settlements could be established, the Quebec-Ontario boundary north of Lake Timiskaming had to be accurately surveyed.
 Earlier surveys by Quebec and Ontario resulted in a boundary dispute, so the Canadian government sent a survey team to resolve the issue in 1890.
-William Ogilvie, who had recently distinguished himself by accurately surveying the Canada - Alaska boundary, led the expedition.
+William Ogilvie, who had recently distinguished himself by accurately surveying the Canada – Alaska boundary, led the expedition.
 A benchmark near Mattawa was used to establish an accurate benchmark north of Lake Timiskaming, using astronomical methods.
 From the head of Lake Timiskaming, they proceeded north to James Bay, fixing accurate positions of the provincial boundary at regular intervals using geodesy data derived from star transits.
 Ogilvie's journal describe conditions in this area and the early settlers he met.
 His report on this expedition describes the details of this expedition.

 William Murray (1840–1906) and Irvin Heard (1871–1956) were the first European settlers in the New Liskeard area, arriving in 1891.
 Some years later Crown Lands Agent John Armstrong was dispatched to the area to oversee formal land settlement.
 The settlers founded a prosperous agricultural center, taking advantage of the rich soil in the Little Claybelt region.
 New Liskeard was founded soon after settlers began to arrive in Dymond, and the two towns were soon incorporated, in 1903 and 1901, respectively.
 John Armstrong served as New Liskeard's first mayor.
 His descendants still live in the area today.
 New Liskeard was named after Liskeard in Cornwall, England.